RicardoMorim/lapr2-ISEP-Project/docs/sprintA/user manual.md

 This feature allows the FM (Fleet Manager) to register a new vehicle and its characteristics in the system.

 #### Step by step
-1. Log into the system as an FM
+1. Log into the system as an FM.
 2. Navigate to the vehicle registration section.
 3. Choose to register a new vehicle.
 4. Fill in the form with the necessary vehicle information.